 Do you think your hips are too lush?
 Perhaps we consider this feminine and rather talk about your strength and health.
 The pallor of your skin is just a sign of aristocratic roots, and the hump on your nose is what your husband loved you for.

-You may also like this article: Mindful Books For Expanding Your Life
+You may also like this story as well:

 Learn to treat yourself with humor – you will see the body will respond to you with gratitude.